department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 You can sign up for our research volunteer list.
 If we think you may be eligible for a study, we'll contact you to tell you more about it so you can decide if you want to join.

+**To participate, you:**
+- Must be at least 18 years old
+- Don't have to be a Veteran
+- Don't have to be enrolled in VA health care

 <p><a class="usa-button" href="https://preview.uxpin.com/5521dc071a06a238c2efffd575d5d79a3694f2fa#/pages/131029738/simulate/no-panels">Sign up for our volunteer list</a></p>

-**Note:** You must be at least 18 years old to volunteer.
-You don't have to be a Veteran or enrolled in VA health care.

 </div>

-## Information to help you decide if you want to participate in COVID-19 research at VA
+## Information to help you decide if you'd like to participate

 When it comes to research, our highest priority is protecting you.
 Part of this means giving you all the information you need to decide if volunteering for a research study is right for you.